Amazon Kills Off Unlimited Cloud Storage Option For Amazon Drive

 Coldeagle writes: It looks like Amazaon is killing off it's unlimited storage plan and replacing it with a 1 TB plan for the same monthly cost.
 USA Today reports: "Amazon had the best deal in online storage -- unlimited backup for $59.99 -- but now unlimited is out.
 It has been replaced with tiered pricing, the system used by Amazon's rivals.
 The new rate, announced to customers Wednesday night, is now $59.99 yearly for 1 terabyte of online backup, with each additional terabyte (TB) costing an additional $59.99 annually.
 Additionally, Amazon is introducing a lower-priced tier set at 100 GBs of storage for $11.99 yearly."

-Cheaper to buy your own (Score:2)
+Cheaper to buy your own (Score:1)

 For $60/year/1TB you can go out and buy an external hard drive every year for less that that.
 Other than the convenience of being able to access your docs anywhere, this service can't be worth it at that price.